sherif-gamal/go-vpn/README.md

 This code has been tested on "Debian GNU/Linux 9 (stretch)".

+You can test the code on a similar environment or run it in docker instead

-To test on the same environment build the docker image
+To build the docker image

 > docker build ./